 Renal artery stenosis itself doesn't cause symptoms.
 But if it gets worse, it may cause high blood pressure.
 Or it may affect how well your kidneys work.
-Then you may have symptoms of those problems, such as shortness of breath, or fluid buildup that causes swelling in your legs and feet.
+Then you may have symptoms of kidney disease, such as shortness of breath or fluid buildup that causes swelling in your legs and feet.

 Several things may make your doctor think that you have renal artery stenosis.
 These include blood tests that show that your kidneys don't work as well as they should.
 Or maybe you were diagnosed with high blood pressure at an early age.
 Or maybe medicine doesn't lower your blood pressure.

 What causes renal artery stenosis?

 The most common cause of renal artery stenosis is a buildup of fatty deposits called plaque.
 It can happen in either or both renal arteries.
 This is often called "hardening of the arteries," or atherosclerosis.
 The buildup can narrow the artery and reduce blood flow to the kidneys.

 Renal artery stenosis can also be caused by fibromuscular dysplasia.
 This is a condition in which some of the cells that line the renal arteries grow or don't develop the right way.
 This growth can cause the arteries to narrow.

 To find out if you have renal artery stenosis, your doctor will do a physical exam, order lab tests, and ask about your and your family's past health.

 If your doctor thinks that you may have renal artery stenosis, you may have a test that lets your doctor look at a picture of your kidneys and renal arteries.
 These tests include: